| 10th

 1760 Johann Christoph Graupner composer, dies at 77

-1764 Picander [Christian Henrici] German writer (Die Weiberprobe), dies
+1764 Picander [Christian Henrici] German writer (Die Weiberprobe),

 1770 Charles Avison composer, dies at 61